image-js/image-js-docs/docs/Getting started/Working with Images.md

 ### Images

-Images are basically a graphic depiction of something.
-In ImageJS it is an object where image data is represented as a typed array of data.
+In ImageJS an image is an object where its data is represented as a typed array of data.
-Besides some obvious ones like width and height there are special properties and it is crucial to understand what some of these properties are.
+Besides some obvious ones like width and height there are special properties and it is crucial to understand what they represent.

 - [Image format](../Glossary.md#image-format 'internal link on glossary'): file format.
-Depending on it, image properties can look very differently and an image can have different size.
+Depending on it, image properties like bit depth can look very different.

 - [Color model](../Glossary.md#color-model 'internal link on glossary'): the abstract model of how pixel colors are formed.